bscot/LSSTC-DSFP-Sessions/Sessions/Session18/readme.md

-Session 18
+# Session 18
-The Eighteenth session of the LSSTC DSFP focuses on Image Processing for Wide Field Surveys
+## The Eighteenth session of the LSSTC DSFP focuses on Image Processing for Wide Field Surveys

-Schedule
+### Schedule

 Day 1 – Introduction to Imaging and Detectors

-“”
+“It is believed that the results will be an astronomical bible for at least a century to come.”

+- In reference to the Sky Survey by the Schmidt Telescope at Palomar (1949)

 --
 Monday June 12, 2023
 * 09:00 AM – 09:30 AM o Welcome to Session 18, Logistics, Icebreakers